🚨 Scam Guide · 2026

 📍 Cabaret and hostess bars around Dotonbori and Namba

-You follow a friendly tout into what looks like a fun bar near Dotonbori.
-You order a few drinks and have a great time chatting with the staff.
-When the bill arrives it's ¥50,000 — you're charged for an undisclosed cover fee, a 'table charge,' charges for every snack placed in front of you, and inflated drink prices.
-The charges were listed somewhere in Japanese but never explained.
+A friendly tout near Dotonbori or Namba waves you into what looks like a fun lounge — there's no posted English menu, the staff are warm, and you order a few drinks and chat through the evening.
+When the bill arrives it's ¥50,000.
+You're charged for an undisclosed cover fee, a "table charge," every snack placed in front of you (the small dish you didn't order is suddenly ¥1,500 each), and drinks at 3–5× normal Osaka prices.
+The charges were listed somewhere in tiny Japanese print but never explained — and bouncers materialize between you and the door once the bill arrives.

 Red Flags